-Adults who need preparation in either basic skills below the eighth grade level or preparation for obtaining a high school equivalency diploma for employment are provided individualized instruction in the Employment Preparation Education program.
+Adults who need preparation in either basic skills below the eighth grade level or preparation for obtaining a high school equivalency diploma for employment, are provided individualized instruction in the Employment Preparation Education program.
 Also, an English as a Second Language class may be held for foreign-born adults who need to learn English and obtain a diploma.
 Classes operate 12 months per year during the day and evening.
-A home study program job ready and prepares the student (GRASP) is available for those adults unable to attend a class site.
+A home study program (GRASP) is available for those adults unable to attend a class site.
 Counseling services are provided.